dominatorul/Guides/erista.md

 - **CPU:** 1785MHz
 - **GPU:** 460MHz
-- **RAM:** 1862MHz-2133MHz+ (whatever is stable and within 1175mv VDD2) (HEAVILY DEPENDENT ON RAM TYPE) !!! warning **Note:** Drawing over 8W on battery will cause battery issues.
+- **RAM:** 1862MHz-2133MHz+ (whatever is stable and within 1175mv VDD2) (HEAVILY DEPENDENT ON RAM TYPE) !!! warning **Note:** Drawing over 8.6W on battery will cause battery issues.
 Please avoid doing that for extended periods!

 ---

+For stability testing, follow this [guide](https://rentry.co/howtoteststability/)

 ## Troubleshooting

 **My Switch won't boot into EMUNAND after I have installed SWITCHCRAFT:**
-- Your atmosphere version is likely not up-to-date, update your atmosphere version.
+- Your atmosphere or EOS version is likely not up-to-date, update your atmosphere or eos version.
 - CPU UV level is too high, lower it or set it to 0.

+**My configs are not being applied:**
+- Ensure you reboot your console after changing settings in SWITCHCRAFT.

 # Need Help with Setup?